LearningProcesss/LearningProcesss/README.md

 # Hi there 👋

 Nice to see you!
-Le me introduce myself for a moment.
+Let me introduce myself for a moment.

 I'm Mattia, 33 years old.
 Near 9 years of software development experience in different context and business.
 Without fuzzy words i can describes myself as a normal person that simply love what it does.